bekk/bekk-christmas/post/ux/four-definitions-of-design.md

 Perhaps the most straight-forward way of describing design would be the way it was described to the designer – through their education.
 Though design training varies, there are some common themes:

-_**\*\*\* Illustration here\*\*\***_

 **Project-based learning:** Most design schools have a focus on learning design by doing design.
 It is a hands-on major where students learn by model projects requiring them frame the challenge, ideate and present designs, then receive and give feedback through “Critiques”.

+**Methodology:** Techniques for generating and exploring numerous concepts before then methodically converging down to the best solution.
+Often called the "double diamond".

 **Insight/research and co-creation:** Designers are taught that the answer always lies with the user.
 By learning interview techniques, co-creating, facilitation and mapping techniques, designers grow their empathy for users and train to spot their own assumptions and biases.

-**Brainstorming & Creativity:** Techniques for coming up with numerous, unique solutions, since the first idea is not always the best one.

 **Storytelling:** Humans respond best to stories – it is how we naturally process and store information.
 Designers learn to harness this both in text, user flows and to sell concepts.